SrBrahma/visionmate-rn-application/README.md

 Project created using my [gev](https://github.com/SrBrahma/gev) npx tool, with the `rn` flavor to create React Native projects within a single command with my commonly used configs, such as my [eslint-config](https://github.com/SrBrahma/eslint-config-gev) and directories tree.

 I tried to balance the quality and not overdoing it (but still, turned out to be great in just a few days of work!).
-Some further improvements could be done, such as:

-* Use https://github.com/Flipkart/recyclerlistview in the Users List for improved list performance

 <br/>